tatiananantes/skills-workshops/student-mocking-workshop/README.md

 ### Setup

-* If you don't already have it, clone the skills workshop repo.
+* If you don't already have it, clone the skills workshop repository.

-* Do a `git pull` to make sure you have an up-to-date version of the repo.
+* Do a `git pull` to make sure you have an up-to-date version of the repository.

 * `cd` into the `student-mocking-workshop` directory.